aurelienlair/rest/README.md

 * it is safe, meaning they are *not* intended for creating/modifying resources
 * it is cacheable

+In the above request we're requesting the server to repond with an `application/json` content (which is generally the one used on the server to server APIs)
 3. HEAD

 Similary to the GET method, HEAD is used to retrieve a resource but must instead *not* return a message-body in the response.
 This method is often used for testing hypertext links for validity, accessibility, and recent modification.